© 2025 All Rights reserved WUSF

 Of those reports, 170 involved e-bikes or scooters.

-As students and staff are not allowed to bring those vehicles inside campus buildings, USFPD recommends locking them with hardened “U-shaped” locks.
+As students and staff are not allowed to bring those vehicles inside campus buildings, the department recommends locking them with hardened “U-shaped” locks.

 In March 2025, the Clery Act, which defines crime and crime data reporting standards for colleges, began including e-bikes and scooters in motor vehicle theft statistics.

-University Police reported two murders in 2024.
-In one, a USF student died of a fentanyl overdose in a residence hall on campus in Feb.
-2024.
+University police reported two homicides in 2024.
+In one, a USF student died of a fentanyl overdose in a residence hall on campus in February.
 Four people were later arrested in connection with the incident.

-The other was the June 2024 shooting of rapper Julio Foolio in the parking lot of the Holiday Inn across Fowler Avenue from campus.
-Three other people were injured.
+The other was the June shooting death of rapper Julio Foolio in the parking lot of a Holiday Inn across Fowler Avenue from campus.
+The Tampa Police Department, which investigated the case, said it was a targeted shooting related to rival Jacksonville gangs.

 Aggravated assaults were unchanged from 2023 at six.